Execute Commands On Remote Linux Systems Via SSH - OSTechNix

 Here,

-- sk is the username of my remote system,
+skis the username of my remote system,

-- 192.168.225.22 is the IP address of the remote system,
+192.168.225.22is the IP address of the remote system,

-- And “uname -a” is the command that I want to run on the remote system from my local system.
+"uname -a"is the command that I want to run on the remote system from my local system.

 Sample output:

 See?
-I haven’t actually logged-in to the remote system, but executed the uname command on the remote system over SSH and displayed the output in my local system’s Terminal.
+I haven't actually logged-in to the remote system, but executed the

+uname command on the remote system over SSH and displayed the output in my local system's Terminal.

 You can also specify the command in quotes like below.